Share article

 Illustration: Sophia Prieto

-The Summit aims to “bring world leaders together to forge a new international consensus on how we deliver a better present and safeguard the future,” referencing the ‘atmosphere of mistrust’ and ‘outdated structures’ that currently present a barrier to effective governance on key existential issues such as climate change.
-Ahead of the Summit, the UN has released the Declaration on Future Generations – a commitment to govern in the present on behalf of those who are not yet alive to advocate for themselves.
+The Summit aimed to “bring world leaders together to forge a new international consensus on how we deliver a better present and safeguard the future,” referencing the ‘atmosphere of mistrust’ and ‘outdated structures’ that present a barrier to effective governance on key existential issues such as climate change.
+Ahead of the Summit, the UN released the Declaration on Future Generations – a commitment to govern in the present on behalf of those who are not yet alive to advocate for themselves.

 Subscribe to FARSIGHT